Introducing Directional Audio

-Compact speakers are our most advanced directional speakers with the best directionality and sound quality.
-Available in 60×60, the Compact is made from natural fibers and has no frames.
-The look is ultrathin and the feel is unrealistically light.
-We can print any picture, logo or color to the surface.
+Compact speakers are our most advanced mono directional speakers with the best directionality and sound quality.
+Available in 60×60, the look of the Compact is ultrathin and the feel is unrealistically light.
+Custom prints available.
+RECOMMENDED FOR NEW INSTALLATIONS.

 Swedbank is one of Sweden’s largest banks and it is of great importance that their customers can openly discuss private financial matters with the staff, without the risk of being overheard by others.

 Lexter (now called Efterklang, a brand within the AFRY group) has created a unique soundscaping and sound masking solution in the most vulnerable waiting areas at the bank.
 Directional speakers (by Panphonics) and specially produced audio content reduce the intelligibility of speech, increase privacy and add a pleasant atmosphere.
 The speakers do not interfere with the visual expression.
 The solution is now implemented in more than 50 Swedbank offices around Sweden.

 The conceptual sound design and sound masking created for Swedbank has been awarded the Better Sound award in three categories, along with the ISAbell Winner prize in the Universal Design category, in the International Sound Awards 2019.